 Welcome

-to the Buton Road Clinic
+to the Burton Road Clinic

 The Burton Road Clinic was established in 2005 when Registered Osteopath Nick Vine sought to expand his central Didsbury practice and provide an establishment offering a range of therapies.
 From the outset the principle of the clinic has been to present a professional multi-disciplinary clinical environment with the focus on the highest standards of care.All of the therapists at the Burton Road Clinic are fully qualified, registered with their relevant professional body and insured.
 There is a strong emphasis on continued professional development within the clinic.